 On the other hand, if you are running Tableau Server with local authentication, the username and password that you specify here will be used to create the administrative account.
 Enter a strong password for this account.

 Use this account to access the Tableau Server admin web pages.
-See Sign in to Tableau Server Admin Pages.
+See Sign in to Tableau Server Admin Pages(Link opens in a new window).

 Keep the user name and password for the administrator in a secure place!
 First, the administrator user in Tableau Server has complete control over the server, so make sure that the credentials are kept secret.
 Second, you need these credentials to create additional users on the server, and this user is your ultimate entry point into the server if something happens.